biomejs/website/src/content/blog/biome-v1-9.md

 Today we’re excited to announce the release of Biome v1.9 and to celebrate the first anniversary of Biome 🎊

-Let's take a look back at the first year of Biome and then look at the new features in Biome 1.9.
+Let's take a look back at the first year of Biome and then explore the new features in Biome 1.9.

 ## One year of Biome